If you are concerned you have COVID-19, you have two options:

 - University of Nebraska-Lincoln students

-- UNL faculty, staff and their spouses/partners enrolled in the university employer-based insurance plan (immediate care only)
+- UNL faculty, staff and their dependents who are 19 years or older (immediate care only)

 Hours of Service